Katy Manning: Return to the UK

-In both 2019 and 2020, Manning reprised her role of Jo Jones for two specially filmed scenes to promote two Doctor Who blu-ray box sets.
+In 2019, 2020 and 2023, Manning reprised her role of Jo Jones for three specially filmed scenes to promote three Doctor Who blu-ray box sets for her three seasons on the programme.
 She also starred in a special episode to mark the conclusion of The Sarah Jane Adventures, released via YouTube in 2020 on the anniversary of Elisabeth Sladen's death.

 Personal life

 Manning was born with myopia, commonly known as nearsightedness or shortsightedness, which caused numerous injuries during the filming of Doctor Who.
 She has stated, "Once I tried to take the wrong children home from school!"

 Manning dated Jimi Hendrix in the 1960s.
 She also dated Richard Eyre, David Troughton, Derek Fowlds, Stewart Bevan and Rod Stewart’s keyboard player Peter Bardens.
-Manning once told of how she was dropped off for her first day at drama school in a black Cadillac with her boyfriend Bardens and his Shotgun Express bandmates including Rod Stewart.
+Manning once told of how she was dropped off for her first day at drama school in a black Cadillac with her boyfriend Bardens and his Shotgun Express bandmates including Stewart.

 Manning has twins (a son Jonathan and a daughter Georgina) born in 1978 with partner Dean Harris.
-The children were born two months premature and had to spend the first five months of their lives in incubators which meant Manning could not touch or hold them.
+The children were born two months premature and had to spend the first five months of their lives in incubators which meant she could not touch or hold them.
 Manning said of how she would perform on stage during the day and then sleep in the hospital at night.
 Still frail as toddlers, they continued to suffer from severe health issues, including from whooping cough which made their immune systems collapse.
-By this time, Manning had separated from Harris and doctors advised her that a warmer climate would help the twins' health, so Manning moved to Manly, Australia where she met Barry Crocker, who has been her partner since 1990.
+By this time, Manning had separated from Harris and doctors advised her that a warmer climate would help the twins' health, so she moved to Manly, New South Wales, Australia where she met Barry Crocker, who has been her partner since 1990.

 In a 2012 Radio Times interview, Manning said she had returned to London three years earlier, although there was no mention of any break-up in their relationship, and she referred to Crocker as her "current partner" in a 2017 interview with the Daily Express: